By Tammy Porter on | No Comments

-Our great friend and amazing photographer, Tammy Porter set up and photographed this beautiful and super fun In the Box photo image for a school art auction project.
+Our great friend and fantastic photographer, Tammy Porter, set up and photographed this beautiful and super fun "In the Box" photo for her children's school art auction project.

-We had a lot of fun with our box photo project and I'm sure you will too!
+We had a lot of fun with our box photo project, and I'm sure you will too!
 Here is our final image!

-Do you have any questions or comments about in the Box Photography?
-Leave us a comment below - we would love to hear from you!
+Do you have any questions or comments about In the Box Photography?
+Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (We really appreciate it)!